 This course provides a survey of major psychological theories and research relevant to teaching and learning.
 Content areas include child growth and development, learning and cognition, theories of intelligence, approaches to instruction, cultural and socioeconomic diversity, motivation, and evaluation and assessment of student learning.
-The emphasis will be on the practical relevance of this material for elementary and secondary educational settings.
-Students will learn the sociopolitical foundations of teaching and learning, and in developing attitudes and skills necessary for effective teaching.
+The emphasis will be on educational settings.
+Ten hours of classroom observation required.